What is 'testing the waters' (TTW)?

 Yup!
 You must include these disclosures in all communications (you'll have to include screenshots of 'em with your Form C!).
 If your communication is in a character-limited medium like Twitter, you can hyperlink the disclosure with “See legal disclosures here.”

 Since your initial investors are placing reservations (instead of actual commitments), we can’t guarantee terms for anyone until after your Form C is filed.
-That means that EB terms are filled first-come, first-serve once the Form C is filed.
+That means that Early Bird terms are filled first-come, first-serve* once the Form C is filed.

 Everyone who have made a reservation will get an email notifying them once your Form C is filed, giving them the opportunity to confirm their investments quickly and get those Early Bird terms*.
 If you'd like, we can hold off on blasting that email if you’d like to give a few specific investors the opportunity to rollover first (thus securing their Early Bird terms before the rest jump in).